GoogleCloudPlatform/database-assessment/docs/user_guide/oracle/collection_scripts.md

 - Pass connect string as input to this script and either UseDiagnostics or NoDiagnostics to match the permissions granted. (see below for example)
 - NOTE: If this is an Oracle RAC and/or PDB environment you just need to run it once per database.
 No need to run in each PDB or in each Oracle RAC instance.
--       If you are licensed for the Oracle Tuning and Diasnostics packs, pass the parameter UseDiagnostics to use the AWR data.
+-       If you are licensed for the Oracle Tuning and Diagnostics packs, pass the parameter UseDiagnostics to use the AWR data.
--       If you are NOT licensed for the  Oracle Tuning and Diasnostics packs, pass the parameter NoDiagnositcs to exclude the AWR data.
+-       If you are NOT licensed for the  Oracle Tuning and Diagnostics packs, pass the parameter NoDiagnostics to exclude the AWR data.
 The script will attempt to use STATSPACK data if available.

-To use the licensed Oracle Tuning and Diasnostics pack data:
+To use the licensed Oracle Tuning and Diagnostics pack data:
 ```shell
 ./collect-data.sh {user}/{password}@//{db host/scan address}/{service name} UseDiagnostics
 ```
 OR
-To avoid using the licensed Oracle Tuning and Diasnostics pack data:
+To avoid using the licensed Oracle Tuning and Diagnostics pack data:
 ```shell
 ./collect-data.sh {user}/{password}@//{db host/scan address}/{service name} NoDiagnostics
 ```